 "The story of the long struggle for water in Cheyenne is typical of the general situation of the arid West, and leads to the conclusion that in order to meet the demands of the future, the existing sources of water must be conserved, and that the residents of this area must learn to use water so that one gallon of the supply provided by nature will perform the duty of two gallons as it is now used."
-He continued saying, "Probably the most promising source of additional water at Cheyenne is the reclamation of sewage effluent for industrial use." - W. J. Dinneen, circa 1951.iii
+He continued saying, "Probably the most promising source of additional water at Cheyenne is the reclamation of sewage effluent for industrial use." - W. J. Dineen, circa 1951.

-In the spirit of this observation, the Board added additional water treatment capabilities to the Crow Creek Water Reclamation Facility.
+In the spirit of this observation, the Board added additional water treatment capabilities to the Crow Creek WRF.
 These additional treatment methods produced Class A reuse water, affectionately termed recycled water.
 Class A reuse water is the most stringent classification of reuse water in Wyoming and has the least restrictions on its use.
 Recycled water is a drought resistant source of water which will be available even during severe droughts.

-The Board installed the first large-scale recycled water system in Wyoming and used the water to irrigate parks, athletic fields, and green spaces.
+The Board installed the first large-scale recycled water system in Wyoming and used the water to irrigate parks, athletic fields and green spaces.
 This reduced peak summer treated water demand by as much as 3 MGD.

 During the last decade, the Board continued to prepare for future water demands.
-In 2003, the Board adopted a water conservation program.
-The water conservation program has successfully reduced water demand.
-Since implementing the program, peak water use dropped.
+In 2003, the Board adopted a water conservation program, which has successfully reduced water demand.

 In 2003, the Board participated in the purchase of the Belvoir Ranch to expand ground water resources.
-Since the purchase, the Board and the Wyoming Water Development Commission have studied the water resources on the ranch and ways to deliver the water to Cheyenne.
+Since the purchase, the Board and Wyoming Water Development Commission have studied the water resources on the ranch and ways to deliver the water to Cheyenne.
 Building a pipeline to the ranch is part of the Board's plans.